 Here’s how Leo Babauta, author of Zen Habits, defines minimalism:

-So the basic concept is that you only surround yourself with things that you need and have an emotional attachment to.
-Now at the beginning of the process that might be a lot of stuff, however as you start to declutter that will change.
+So the basic concept is that you only surround yourself with things you need and have an emotional attachment to.

 As you begin to let items go as part of your daily habits, you will begin to realize exactly what is important to you and what is not.